hammerheim-game/hammerheim-rules/3-equipment.md

 instead.
 Mandrake Root has no effect on Undead, such as Vampires and Zombies, or on the Possessed.
 ● Side Effects: Mandrake Root is highly poisonous.
 At the end of the battle, roll 2D6.
-On a roll of 2-3 the model loses 1 point of Toughness permanently.
+On a roll of 2-4 the model loses 1 point of Toughness permanently.

 ### Potion of Strength
+_(One Use Per Battle)_
 ● Effect: The Potion adds +D3 to strength
-● Duration: A leadership test recovery phase to see if the Potion’s effects wear off.

 ### Speed Potion

-On the Turn the potion is taken roll to find out what happens:
-D6 Result

-1 unaffected
-2 - 3 M and I increase by D3
-4 - 5 I and M increase by 3, but T is at -1
-6 I and WS increase by D6, BS and M by D3
-● Duration: Roll a D6 each recovery phase, if equal to or less then the Toughness the effects last for another turn, when the Potion wears off he goes down for a turn, after that treat as normal.
+_(One Use Per Battle)_
+Clear blue flasks of Quicksilver Elixir are a unique sale in Mordheim and have become favourite items of thieves, rogues, assassins, or paranoid nobles for whom a quick getaway is paramount.
+These potions allow a user to push their body past its normal limits, though at the cost of great exhaustion.
+● Effect: The Potion grants +2 Movement, +2 Initiative, but -1 Toughness.

 ### Spider’s Poison
+_(One Use Per Battle)_

-Forest Goblins commonly jab their weapon points into the bodies of giant spiders in hopes of coating them with deadly poison.
-Once this poison is bought, it is applied to one weapon, and may not be traded or sold later on.
-The weapon

-in question, once poisoned, adds +1 to any injury rolls from then on.
+Forest Goblins commonly jab their weapon points into the bodies of giant spiders in hopes of coating them with deadly neurotoxin.
+A weapon coated in Spider's Poison gains +1 to injury rolls.
 ● Common: Forest Goblins may consider Spider’s Poison as a common item that cost 25 gold crowns.

 ### Tears of Shallaya

-[Not available to Possessed or Undead.]
+_(One Use Per Battle)_
+[Lawful or Lawful/Neutral Humans only.]
 Tears of Shallaya are vials of water from the holy spring in Couronne.
 Shallaya is the goddess of healing and mercy and it is said that this water has curative properties and is proof against any poison.
-A model who drinks a vial of the Tears of Shallaya at the beginning of a battle will be completely immune to all poisons for the duration of combat.
+A model who drinks a vial of the Tears of Shallaya at the beginning of a battle will be completely immune to all poisons.
 Undead and Possessed warriors may not use the Tears of Shallaya.
-There is enough liquid in a vial of the Tears of Shallaya to last for the duration of one battle.

 ### Vial of Pestilens

 This small crystal vial contains an extremely potent and rapid